Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Whole-term aggregation, witness languages, and minimal witness order

 \begin{proposition}[Orientation boundary as a witness-order condition] Let $x$ be a step-duplicating primitive recursor instance from the companion barrier package.
 Then

-Equivalently, $\operatorname{OB}_{\mathrm{PRC}}(x)=1$: no adequate witness exists in the direct whole-term language $\mathcal W_0$, while at least one adequate witness exists after a representation lift away from direct whole-term reasoning. \end{proposition}
+Equivalently, $\operatorname{OB}_{\mathrm{PRC}}(x)=1$: the direct whole-term language $\mathcal W_0$ contains no adequate witness, while at least one adequate witness exists after a representation lift away from direct whole-term reasoning. \end{proposition}

-\begin{proof} No witness in $\mathcal W_0$ is adequate by the schema-level barrier package and by the operational-inexpressibility diagnosis for direct aggregation at the step-argument dimension.
+\begin{proof} Every witness in $\mathcal W_0$ fails adequacy by the schema-level barrier package and by the operational-inexpressibility diagnosis for direct aggregation at the step-argument dimension.
 At least one witness above $\mathcal W_0$ is adequate: dependency-pair projection at the transformed-call layer, and imported-whole witnesses such as nonlinear polynomial and path-order constructions.
 Therefore the minimum witness order is strictly positive. \end{proof}

-\begin{remark}[$\mathcal W_1$ and $\mathcal W_2$ are distinct kinds of ascent] Both $\mathcal W_1$ (path orders, polynomial and matrix interpretations) and $\mathcal W_2$ (dependency pairs, subterm-criterion projection, size-change termination, argument filtering) are external-license methods: both escape the direct whole-term $\mathcal W_0$ language by importing structure unavailable within it.
-They are not the same kind of ascent.
+\begin{remark}[$\mathcal W_1$ and $\mathcal W_2$ are distinct kinds of ascent] Both $\mathcal W_1$ (path orders, polynomial and matrix interpretations) and $\mathcal W_2$ (dependency pairs, subterm-criterion projection, size-change termination, argument filtering) are external-license methods: both escape the direct whole-term $\mathcal W_0$ language by importing structure that lies beyond it.
+The two are distinct kinds of ascent.

 A $\mathcal W_1$ method imports a \emph{well-founded ordering on the signature} (a polynomial interpretation, a symbol precedence, a matrix weight assignment) and proves termination directly in the original language enriched by this ordering.
 A $\mathcal W_2$ method imports a \emph{projection license} (the Arts and Giesl soundness theorem or one of its analogues) and proves termination of a smaller transformed problem, with the original-problem verdict recovered by the soundness theorem.
-The metatheoretic strengths are also distinct: $\mathcal W_1$ path orders require ordinal budgets up to $\varepsilon_0$ (LPO) or further (Buchholz-Cichon-Weiermann hierarchy); $\mathcal W_2$ methods operate at the $\Pi^0_2$ level for the soundness license itself (Proposition~\ref{prop:ag-pi02}), with the residual combinatorial problem typically admitting a much simpler base order (Remark~\ref{rem:recdelta-typed-baseorder}).
+The metatheoretic strengths are also distinct: $\mathcal W_1$ path orders are calibrated by ordinal analyses reaching the $\varepsilon_0$ scale (lexicographic path order (LPO)) and beyond (Buchholz-Cichon-Weiermann hierarchy); $\mathcal W_2$ methods operate at the $\Pi^0_2$ level for the soundness license itself (Proposition~\ref{prop:ag-pi02}), with the residual combinatorial problem typically admitting a much simpler base order (Remark~\ref{rem:recdelta-typed-baseorder}).